 Of course, you need to replace the username, password, and host with yours.

 Then, click the ”save changes” button at the top right corner of the page.
 Now, come back to your WordPress dashboard and update plugins, and WordPress core, or do what you want; it should work now.

 You can also use an FTP client like Filezilla.
 It allows you to edit your site directories and find any file.
 At the same time, you can easily change permissions or anything else.

-If for any reason, you still get an error, and you can’t solve it, then, make sure to contact your web hosting provider, for more details and information with their server settings.
+If for any reason, you still get an error, and you can’t solve it, then, make sure to contact your web hosting provider, for more details and information on their server settings.
 They will solve the issue, it happens sometimes that the server settings and add-ons cause this problem.
 Or simply, change to a premium and professional hosting like WP Engine that I recommend, and forget all the problems.